What is a Talent Community?

 Maintaining a talent community

 Building a long-lasting talent community takes time and effort.
 It’s important to stay engaged with candidates throughout every point of their career journey, setting goals and measuring metrics along the way.
-For more tips on how to authentically build a talent community, check out Yello’s guide to Talent Communities: What Every Recruiter Needs To Know.
+For more tips on how to authentically build a talent community, check out Yello’s guide to Talent Communities: A Roadmap to Success.

 Join over 7,000 professionals who receive bi-weekly recruiting tips.